asnowfix/go-devolo-plc/CONTRIBUTING.md

 ### Zeroconf Package
 The zeroconf package provides utilities for mDNS service discovery, which is used to discover devolo PLC devices on the network.

+### JSON-RPC Package
+The jsonrpc package provides a parser for JSON-RPC 2.0 requests and responses used by the devolo PLC API.
+It includes:

+1. **Core JSON-RPC Client**: A complete JSON-RPC 2.0 client implementation supporting both string and number IDs, single and batch requests, error handling, and response parsing.

+2. **Devolo PLC API Models**: Structured types for request/response data including login, system info, wireless info, device name, and UCI configuration.

+3. **Devolo Client Implementation**: A high-level client specifically for the devolo PLC API with methods for common operations like login, session management, and retrieving device information.

+The implementation handles the specific JSON-RPC format used by the devolo PLC API, where responses typically follow the pattern `[status_code, data]`, and manages session tokens automatically after login.

 ## Adding New Features